1Rico/hakaselabs.github.io/_posts/2017-07-13-building-a-restful-api-nodejs.md

 For the purpose of this tutorial, you'll be creating the base for a *ToDo List* application (yeah its kinda like the convention to start with ToDo list apps).
 You'll use all CRUD (create, read, update and delete) actions on the API.

 # What is REST?
-REST is an acronym for Rpresentational State Transfer.
+REST is an acronym for Representational State Transfer.
 It is a web standards architecture and HTTP Protocol.
 The REST protocol, decribes six (6) constraints:
 1. Uniform Interface
 2. Cacheable
 3. Client-Server